Field Trips for Torino, Italy

 Architecture lovers and history buffs will be thrilled with the visit to the over-1,000-year-old Abbey of St. Michael, which is built right on top of a mountain outside of Torino.
 Touch the rock of the mountain peak itself located inside the abbey!
 Bring comfortable shoes as we hike up the steep hill to explore this magnificent structure, and enjoy the refreshing air and outstanding views of the valley.

 Check out the many magnificent models of cars from through the ages –from the earliest FIATs and Ferraris, up to the most modern, jaw-dropping designs from Italy.
-Where better than Torino to experience the best of the automotive industry – and to trace the steps from hand-drawn designs to actual production?
+Where better than Torino to experience the best of the automotive industry, and trace the steps from hand-drawn designs to actual production?

 Learn about the history of film while exploring the Mole tower, symbol of the city.
 Don’t miss the chance to ride the glass elevator to the top for a bird’s eye view of the city as well as the exciting events during the International Film Festival each fall!